Halium/docs/supplementary/devices/taoshan.rst

 After flashing hybris-boot, recovery can not be accessed anymore.
 Therefore follow these steps to install halium rootfs:

-- Extract LineageOS boot image from `LineageOS build for taoshan <https://download.lineageos.org/taoshan>`_
 - Enter Fastboot
-- Flash to LineageOS boot image to boot partition using fastboot
-- Flash `TWRP image <https://dl.TWRP.me/taoshan/>`_ to recovery partition
+- Flash `TWRP image <https://dl.TWRP.me/taoshan/>`_ to recovery and boot partition
+- Reboot into TWRP on boot
-- Enter Recovery
+- From TWRP reboot into Recovery
 - In TWRP mount data partition
 - Clone `halium-install from JBB <https://github.com/JBBgameich/halium-install>`_ (the official one does not work)
 - Edit functions/core.sh and change rootfs size to 1G (data partition has only 1.6 GB)